Baden-Powell Scouts' Association: Child protection

 In common with other United Kingdom youth organisations all adults have to undergo extended criminal record checks since their introduction in 1997.
 New leaders are required to give personal references and complete an interview before taking an appointment.
 The B-PSA has a child protection officer and there is a full child protection policy in place.

 Each international association follows the child protection measures expected in their own country.

 International associations

 Australia

 The 1st Devonport Scouts in Tasmania under Alan Richmond, OAM, several groups in South Australia under Frank Payne and later groups in New South Wales and another in Queensland affiliated with the B-PSA.

 Canada

-The B-PSA was first organized in Canada in Victoria, British Columbia in February 1996 as the Baden-Powell Scouts' Association of Canada (BPSA Canada).
+The B-PSA was first organised in Canada in Victoria, British Columbia in February 1996 as the Baden-Powell Scouts' Association of Canada (BPSA Canada).
 Scouts Canada lodged a complaint against this name with Industry Canada.
-This prompted the association to reorganize on a provincial basis.
+This prompted the association to reorganise on a provincial basis.
 BPSA Associations currently operate in British Columbia, Alberta, Ontario, New Brunswick, and Nova Scotia.